LunguGeorgeProgramator/simple-exercises/README.md

     array (size=2)
       'first_elem_val' => int 4
       'second_elem_val' => int 5

-  this algorims finds 2 recursive numbers that have sum equal to 9 from a array of numbers
+  This algorims finds 2 recursive numbers that have sum equal to 9 from a array of numbers

     C:\wamp64\www\simple-exercises\findSumOfTwoNumbers.php:39:
     array (size=6)
       0 => int 1